 California Rental Application Denial and Adverse Action

 If you believe you were unfairly denied based on a protected characteristic like race, religion, or disability, you may have grounds for a discrimination claim.
-TheEver heard of the guardians of equity in jobs and homes across California?
-That’s your Department of Fair Employment and Housing working hard.
-They’re there to make sense of your rights and step in with a complaint when it’s called for.
+Learn about your rights with the California Department of Fair Employment and Housing, which works hard to protect equity in jobs and homes across the state.

 California Rental Application Best Practices for Landlords